Getting Around

 Driving Instructions

 If you are planning on driving to the I.C.E.
-Exchange, information regarding car rentals and parking can be found on the Arizona Grand Resort website.
-If you are staying on property, all parking expenses are covered in the resort fee.
+Exchange, information regarding directions and parking can be found on the Rhode Island Convention Center website.
+If you are staying at an I.C.E. hotel, valet parking is available for $45/day at the Omni Providence Hotel $32/day at the Hilton Garden Inn Providence.

 Dietary Restrictions